11.00 Behavior Violating University Standards and Appropriate Sanctions

 - Dating or Intimate Partner Violence

-- Retaliation: any act or attempt to retaliate against or seek retribution from any individual or group of individuals involved in the investigation and/or resolution of a sexual misconduct or harassment allegation, whether as a complainant, a witness, or a potential witness.
+- Retaliation: Any act or attempt to retaliate against or seek retribution from any individual or group of individuals involved in the investigation and/or resolution of a sexual misconduct allegation, whether as a complainant, a witness, or a potential witness.

 Revised August 2014

 Engaging in behavior prohibited by the policy against Hazing.
-(See 11.61.)
+(See G.8.
+Hazing.)